 M.A.
 Education, Madrikha/Professional Leader and Life Cycle Officiant

-Sheila immigrated from NY to CO many years ago, where she married, raised two children, and completed a 31 year career as a teacher and mentor in Boulder Valley Schools.
+Sheila immigrated from NY to CO many years ago, where she married, raised two children, and completed a 40 year career as a teacher, mentor and substitute in Boulder Valley Schools.
 She now volunteers voraciously, nurtures the Beth Ami garden, bikes and hikes, and has grown into her role as Madrikha for Beth Ami.
 Sheila and John plan to continue their world travels.
-Their children, of course, now live in NYC.
+Their children and granddaughter, of course, now live in NYC.

 Sheila explored many ways to be Jewish, and finally felt at home and at peace with her discovery of Secular Humanistic Judaism.
-After meeting Rabbi Wine and other leaders in the movement, she decided to commit time, IISHJ training and creative energy to support the Beth Ami community and sit on the Board of the Society for Humanistic Judaism.
-She has also been a member of Jewish Together Boulder, and appreciates the community networking and friendships which resulted from that organization.
+After meeting Rabbi Wine, the founder of Humanistic Judaism, and other leaders in the movement, she decided to commit time, professional training and creative energy to support the Beth Ami community.
+She sits on the Executive Committee of the Board of the Society for Humanistic Judaism.
+She was a member of the former Jewish Together Boulder, and appreciates the community networking and friendships which resulted from that organization.

 Sheila offers individualized wedding, baby-naming, bar/bat mitzvah and memorial services.
 Contact email@example.com.